mattyImry/Discover-Sri-Lanka_MS2/TESTING.md

 #### **_Contact us page_**

-Expected - User do not fill "Name" section
+Expected - User do not fill "Name" section.
 Testing - "Name" section not filled in.
-Result - Error appear on "Name" section saying "Please fill in this field".
+Result - Error appears on "Name" section saying "Please fill in this field".

 Expected - User do not fill "E-mail" section.
 Testing - "E-mail" section not filled in.
-Result - Error appear on "Email" section saying "Please include an "@" in the email address".
+Result - Error appears on "Email" section saying "Please include an "@" in the email address".

 Expected - User do not fill "Subject" section.
 Testing - "Subject" section not filled in.
-Result - Error appear on "Subject" section saying "Please fill in this field".
+Result - Error appearss on "Subject" section saying "Please fill in this field".

 Expected - User do not fill "Message" section.
 Testing - "Message" section not filled in.
-Result - Error appear on "Subject" section saying "Please fill in this field".
+Result - Error appears on "Subject" section saying "Please fill in this field".

 Expected - User click on "Submit" button after filling the form correctly.
 Testing - Filling form correctly and click "Submit".
-Result - Message alert appear "Thank you your message was sent".
+Result - Message alert appears "Thank you your message was sent".

 Expected - User completes the form correctly.
 Testing - Form filled in correctly.
-Result - Message alert appear "Thank you your message was sent"
+Result - Message alert appears "Thank you your message was sent"

 Expected - To receive an email to developer email account when users fill in the form correctly.
 EmailJs functionality
 Testing - Form filled in correctly.
-Result - Message alert appear "Thank you your message was sent".
-Email received to developer account with the same informations written inside form sections.
+Result - Message alert appears "Thank you your message was sent".
+Email received to developer account with the same information written inside form sections.

 Expected - When mouse hovering over drop down menus, the lists of locations are shown.
 Testing - Mouse hovering over drop down menus.